kampersanda/simplearrayhash/README.md

 This is a simple fast implementation of a open addressing hash table for string keys.
 Its memory layout follows the idea behind [`array-hash`](https://tessil.github.io/2017/06/22/hat-trie.html#array-hash-table).

-For example, a benchmark result that querying 1K Japanese words showed
+For example, a benchmark result querying 1K Japanese words showed

 ```
 simplearrayhash::HashMap::get = 25.869 us